mongodb/docs/source/includes/fact-sort-order.rst

 1 ]``) with non-array fields (e.g. ``2``), the comparison is between
 ``1`` and ``2``.
 A comparison of an empty array (e.g. ``[ ]``) treats
 the empty array as less than ``null`` or a missing field.

+MongoDB sorts ``BinData`` in the following order:

+#.
+First, the length or size of the data.

+#.
+Then, by the BSON one-byte subtype.

+#.
+Finally, by the data, performing a byte-by-byte comparison.